Frequently Asked Questions

 What type of therapy/equipment is supported?

 Traditional and alternative therapy is available through Bee Mighty.
 Traditional therapy may include: Physical, Occupational and Speech therapy.
 Alternative therapy may include, but is not limited to: Anat Baniel Method, Hippotherapy, Acupuncture, Hyperbaric Chamber and more.
-Equipment could include monitors and supportive equipment (strollers, wheelchairs, bath chair, prone sitter, specialized formula, feeding machine, gtube supplies, helmets, etc).
+Equipment could include monitors and supportive equipment (strollers, wheelchairs, bath chairs, prone sitter, specialized formula, feeding machine, gtube supplies, helmets, etc).

 Does Bee Mighty recommend a certain therapy?